Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Discussion

 \section{Discussion}

-Using data on commenting patterns of tens of thousands of commenters during a three-year period, across seven different important societal events and four large news sites, we study changes in the distribution of influence within groups supporting different political options and experiencing real or imagined threats.
+Using data on commenting patterns of tens of thousands of commenters during a three-year period, across seven different important societal events and four large news sites, we study changes in the distribution of attention within groups supporting different political options and experiencing real or imagined threats.
 Unlike in controlled laboratory experiments of network change \cite{almaatouq2020adaptive}, we could use only noisy observational measures of some aspects of relevant group behavior.
 However, focusing on trends that emerge across seven different societal contexts and individual- and group-level measures of inequality, we observe patterns that are in general agreement with theoretical expectations.

-First, we find that groups experiencing real or imagined threat from specific other groups tend to show an increase in inequality of influence, whereas groups experiencing lower threat tend to show a decrease in inequality (Figure \ref{fig:change_threat_ingr2}).
+First, we find that groups experiencing real or imagined threat from specific other groups tend to show an increase in inequality of attention, whereas groups experiencing lower threat tend to show a decrease in inequality (Figure \ref{fig:change_threat_ingr2}).
 For example, after the 2016 U.S. Election in which Trump won over Clinton, leading to higher ratings of ingroup threat on the left side of the political spectrum, commenters on the left-leaning websites, Mother Jones and The Atlantic, tend to show higher inequality, while commenters on the right-leaning websites, Breitbart and The Hill, tend to show patterns of lower inequality.
-Similarly, after the 2018 U.S. Election when Democrats gained control in the House of Representatives, increasing the perceived ingroup threat on the right side of the political spectrum, commenters on the right-leaning websites show patterns of higher inequality of influence, while commenters on the left-leaning website, Mother Jones, show patterns of lower inequality.
+Similarly, after the 2018 U.S. Election, when Democrats gained control in the House of Representatives, increasing the perceived ingroup threat on the right side of the political spectrum, commenters on the right-leaning websites show patterns of higher inequality of attention, while commenters on the left-leaning website, Mother Jones, show patterns of lower inequality.
 These patterns are in line with previous theoretical and empirical observations about the effects of outgroup threat on group functioning \cite{janis1982groupthink,turner1992threat}.
+They are also in line with sociological accounts of how groups manage uncertainty.
+In situations of heightened cultural uncertainty that might ensue after critical societal events like those studied here, groups might choose to decrease their social uncertainty by heightening the normative influence of a smaller number of individuals \cite{white2008identity}.
+Similar trade-offs between cultural and social uncertainty and control have been hypothesized in studies of suicide \cite{durkheim1952study} and societal rituals \cite{douglas1970natural}.